bitpay/bitcore-node/README.md

 Bitcoind.js has a module system where additional information can be indexed and queried from the blockchain.
 One built-in module is the address module which exposes the API methods for getting balances and outputs.

-### Writing a module
+### Writing a Module

-A new module can be created by inheriting from `BitcoindJS.Module`, implementing the methods() and blockHandler() methods, and any additional methods for querying the data.
+A new module can be created by inheriting from `BitcoindJS.Module`, implementing the methods `blockHandler()` and `getAPIMethods()`, and any additional methods for querying the data.
 Here is an example:

 ```js
 var inherits = require('util').inherits;